kxddry-wb-tech-2025/level-3/4_imageprocessor/README.md

    ```

 2. **Access the Frontend**:
-   Open your browser and navigate to `http://localhost:8080`
+   Open your browser and navigate to your server address (default  is `localhost:8080/`)

 3. **Upload an Image**:
    - Drag and drop an image file or click to browse